tableau/tableau-migration-app/README.md

 	  - [What order will my resources get migrated in?](#what-order-will-my-resources-get-migrated-in)

 ## Features
+**The Tableau Migration App can be downloaded from the [releases](https://github.com/tableau/tableau-migration-app/releases) page of this repo.**

 The purpose of the Tableau Migration App is to provide users with a method to perform simple migrations from their Tableau Server to Tableau Cloud.
 This app is meant to accompany the [Tableau Manual Migration Guide](https://help.tableau.com/current/guides/migration/en-us/emg_intro.htm) and replace the work required for the migration steps.

 <div align="center">